 Method of Tracking: the method by which the program tracks emergency shelter utilization(Entry/Exit or Night-by-Night).
 This field only appears when configuring a program with "Emergency Shelter" selected as the Program Type (HMIS Data Elements 2.02).

-- Night-by-Night Method: shelters that allow clients to enter and exit on an irregular basis and do not require a continuous stay and must instead rely on a method of tracking bed nights.
-In this method: (1) all data required to be collected at program entry is collected; (2) the program records every discrete date or series of dates that the client utilizes a bed; (3) the system maintains historical data on the nights sheltered; (4) the duration of each stay can be accurately determined and aggregated to calculate each client’s total length of stay in the program; and (5) the client may be exited or the system may be designed to automatically generate an exit after an extended absence.
+- Night-by-Night Method: shelters that allow clients to enter and exit on an irregular basis and do not require a continuous stay and must instead rely on tracking bed nights.
+In this method: (1) all data required to be collected at program entry is collected; (2) the program records every discrete date or series of dates that the client utilizes a bed; (3) the system maintains historical data on the nights sheltered; (4) the duration of each stay can be accurately determined and aggregated to calculate each client’s total length of stay in the program; and (5) the client may be exited, or the system may be designed to automatically generate an exit after an extended absence.
 Length of stay is calculated on bed nights used in this method.
-Utilization of the night-by-night method does not mean that the HMIS must identify a client in a specific bed.
+Using the night-by-night method does not mean that the HMIS must identify a client in a specific bed.

 Housing Type: the type of location where housing is provided (if applicable) (HMIS Data Element 2.02).